ocoudray/first-widget/README.md

 + `python setup.py sdist`
 + `twine upload dist/*`

+A quicker way to do the same by combining all the steps is:

+`python setup.py sdist upload -r pypi`

 The full documentation can be found [here](https://packaging.python.org/tutorials/distributing-packages/).